bhavukm/aws-route53/README.md

 9. The user is now able to access the website: www.example.com

-AWS Route53 Concepts:
+**AWS Route53 Concepts:**

-This 53 represents the standard port for DNS service.
+This number 53 represents the standard port for DNS service.
 Highly available, scalable DNS service.
 Basically, route53 can perform 3 functions:

 Domain Registration, DNS Routing, and health checking